 MSC is a national organisation with a mandate to encourage safe participation in land-based outdoor activities.
 Their engaging website has a bunch of resources which are invaluable for clubs and societies who want to get into the outdoors.
-They also have some really great videos on Youtube. bit.ly/nzmountainsafety
+They also have some really great videos on YouTube. mountainsafety.org.nz bit.ly/nzmountainsafety